python-attrs/attrs/docs/api.rst

       TypeError: ("'x' must be <type 'int'> (got '1' that is a <type 'str'>).", Attribute(name='x', default=NOTHING, validator=<instance_of validator for type <type 'int'>>, no_repr=False, no_cmp=False, no_hash=False, no_init=False), <type 'int'>, '1')

+Validators can be globally disabled if you want to run them only in development and tests but not in production because you fear their performance impact:

+.. autofunction:: set_run_validators

+.. autofunction:: get_run_validators

 .. _api_validators:

 Validators